 Critical thinking allows you to openly ask about the subject area.
 It will open discussion on the subject matter and is a major step in the journey to becoming an independent thinker.

 Learning to be a critical thinker is one of the most important skills you can gain as a university student, if not the most.
-The Skills Centre has developed a four-part workshop to help you to develop these skills.
+The Skills Centre has developed a 1hour 30-minute workshop to help you to develop these skills.